Data spaces

 Parallel file system usage monitoring

-Some general best practice rules should be met when using the available file systems.
+Some general best practice rules should be followed when using the available file systems.
 They are specified in Recommended data usage on parallel file system.

 Inappropriate usage of parallel file systems is monitored, as it may badly affect overall performances.
 Several inappropriate practices are tracked down.